 Under the Americans with Disabilities Act and Section 504 of the Vocational Rehabilitation Act of 1973, all students, with or without disabilities, are entitled to equal access to the programs and activities of Fordham University.
 If you believe that you have a disabling condition that may interfere with your ability to participate in the activities, coursework, or assessment of the object of this course, you may be entitled to accommodations.
 Please schedule an appointment to speak with someone at the Office of Disability Services (Rose Hill - O’Hare Hall, Lower Level, x0655 or at Lincoln Center – Room 207, x6282).

 Immediately before the midterm exam, you will be randomly assigned to a group.
 Your group will present on one of the books that we will read in the second half of the class.
 Your presentation is intended to help students digest the reading and its relevance to our course.
-You presentation should include a summary of the author’s argument, three discussion questions for the class, and a close examination of a case study or example that they author discussed.
+Your presentation should include the following:

 In-class presentations should last about 25–30 minutes.